dee-kryvenko/jenkins-terraform-kubernetes-demo/README.md

 # What is this?

-This is completely self-contained and fully automated I/CaaC demo in AWS.
+This is a completely self-contained and fully automated I/CaaC demo in AWS.

 This repository contains a number of terraform modules that will: